 Texas Registered Agent

-A Texas registered agent is required for Texas Corporations and Texas LLCs registered with the Secretary of State.
-The registered agent is the designated contact in Texas for service of process and official notices.
-When we are your Texas registered agent, we scan and upload all documents received at our office in Austin.
+A Texas registered agent is legally required for all business entities—including LLCs and corporations—registered with the Secretary of State.
+The registered agent can be an individual or company, but acts as the designated contact in Texas for service of process and official notices.
+Having a physical address in Texas is also a key requirement.
+If you hire Northwest as your registered agent, we immediately notify you and scan/upload all documents received at our office in Austin.

 Everything You Need To Know About Texas Registered Agents: